xatusbetazx17/aur-setup-for-steamdeck/README.md

     echo "SigLevel is already set to 'Never'." fi

-# Step 4: Install Chaotic-AUR Key and Mirrorlist
+# Step 4: Initialize and Configure Chaotic-AUR Keyring

+# Initialize pacman keyring (if not already initialized)
+echo "Initializing pacman keyring..." sudo pacman-key --init

+# Populate the Arch keyring
+sudo pacman-key --populate archlinux

 # Import the primary key for Chaotic-AUR
 echo "Importing the primary key for Chaotic-AUR..."